xinbaDev/blog/content/posts/strapi-cms.md

 ---
-title: "strapi-cms中deep filtering的问题"
+Title: "Issue with Deep Filtering in Strapi CMS"
-date: 2022-05-28T11:12:22+11:00
+Date: 2022-05-28T11:12:22+11:00
-draft: false
+Draft: false
-summary: 最近在研究stapi-cms优化的时候看到console里面一个warning，"Deep filtering queries should be used carefully (e.g Can cause performance issues).
-When possible build custom routes which will in most case be more optimised." 看到这个warningw我一开始是一头雾水的，于是打算调查一下。
+Summary: Recently, while researching optimizations for Strapi CMS, I came across a warning in the console - "Deep filtering queries should be used carefully (e.g Can cause performance issues).
+When possible build custom routes which will in most case be more optimised."
+I was confused by this warning and decided to investigate it further.
 ---

-最近在研究stapi-cms优化的时候看到console里面一个warning，"Deep filtering queries should be used carefully (e.g Can cause performance issues).
-When possible build custom routes which will in most case be more optimised." 看到这个warning我一开始是一头雾水的，于是打算调查一下。
+Recently, while researching optimizations for Strapi CMS, I came across a warning in the console - "Deep filtering queries should be used carefully (e.g Can cause performance issues).
+When possible build custom routes which will in most case be more optimised."
+I was confused by this warning and decided to investigate it further.

-看到这个warning, 我首先产生了几个问题：
+Upon seeing this warning, I had several questions in mind:

-1. 什么是deep filtering?
+1. What is deep filtering?
-2. 为什么deep filtering会影响performance, 具体是怎么影响？
+2. Why does deep filtering affect performance, and how exactly does it impact it?

-于是先在github上搜索找到相关的issue,也并没有看到特别相关的内容，只看到一个issue#5593提到这个warning, 但是里面也没有具体讨论。然后专门查了一下deep filtering的解释，所谓的deep filtering就是filter中带有relation，在filter时需要join的那种。解释还是比较模糊，于是专门在vscode里搜索关键字Deep filtering，找到warning的定位在strapi-util.js中buildQuery函数中出现。
+I then searched on GitHub for relevant issues but did not find anything particularly related.
+The only issue (#5593) that mentioned this warning did not have any specific discussion about it.
+I then looked up the definition of deep filtering, which refers to filtering that involves relations and requires joining when filtering.
+However, the explanation was still somewhat unclear.
+I then searched for the keyword "deep filtering" in VSCode and found that the warning was located in the buildQuery function in strapi-util.js.

 ```js
 const buildQuery = ({ model, filters = {}, ...rest }) => {